wrichter/hailstorm/Architecture.md

   - (potentially) Subscribed in 3.
 Satellite
 10. CloudForms
   - Guest on RHEV (Nested Hypervisor 1)
+  - Manages underlying Hypervisors
+  - Manages OpenShift (Note: even though the graphic suggests otherwise, CF and OpenShift are on the same layer (3)).
 11. OpenShift V3
   - One or three Masters
   - two Nodes